 Light penetration is a primary influence on correct pruning.
+[Figure 3].
 For example, dwarf apple trees are pruned to a Christmas tree shape.
-This gives better light penetration for best quality fruit.
+This gives better light penetration for the best quality fruit.
 Mature fruit trees are thinned each spring for better light penetration.
 A hedge should be pruned with a wider base and narrow top.
 Otherwise the bottom thins out due to the shade from above.
 A common mistake in pruning flowering shrubs is to shear off the top.
 The resulting regrowth gives a thick upper canopy that shades out the bottom foliage.

 Figure 3.
 Light penetration is a primary influence in pruning.
 Left: Dwarf apple trees pruned to a Christmas tree shape allow better light penetration for best quality fruit.
-Right: Regrowth on flowering shrubs that are sheared on top is a very heavy upper canopy growth.
-This shades out the bottom creating a woody base.
+Right: Regrowth on flowering shrubs that are sheared on top creates/promotes heavy upper canopy growth.
+This shades out the bottom creating an unattractive "naked" base.